This support article will provide tips to maximise your Wi-Fi speeds.

-Try your best to get your modem in a central location.
-It is also advised to keep it away from your kitchen, as microwaves can interfere with the signal.
-Similarly, keep it away from other Bluetooth devices and devices broadcasting WiFi as they can also disturb the frequency of your modem.
-If you find the only available power outlets or connection points restrict your options, then a WiFi extender could help get your WiFi signal into more places in your home.
+It’s best to position your modem in a central location.
+It’s also advised to keep it away from your kitchen, as microwaves can interfere with the signal.
+Similarly, keep it away from other Bluetooth devices and devices broadcasting Wi-Fi as they can also disturb the frequency of your modem.
+If you find the only available power outlets or connection points restrict your options, then a Wi-Fi extender could help get your Wi-Fi signal into more places in your home.

 Try another frequency